-Kobe played a 60-song set of his greatest hits.
+Kobe played a 60-song set of his greatest hits on ESPN

-We gawked at the legend as the concert wound down, knowing this is the final time he would grace the stage, and he left with a kiss to the audience.
+We gawked at the legend as the concert wound down, knowing this was the final time he would grace the stage.
+He left with a kiss to Lakers fans.

 All that remained was a microphone at center court.

 Kobe Bryant’s Final Game

 Kobe’s last seasons weren’t what he was accustomed to.
 They were injury ridden—with Kobe himself suffering a torn achilles in 2013—and the Lakers were far from championship contention.
 Gordon Hayward and the Utah Jazz arrived at the Staples Center to wrap the 2015-16 season.
 Neither team was playoff-bound.

 So, Kobe did what Kobe does.
 He fired away 50 times.
 He scored 15 in the first quarter and totaled 22 in the first half.
 He poured in 15 in the third.
 Entering the last quarter of the final game of his career, the Lakers were down 75-66.

 The fourth quarter was Mamba time.
 Kobe bit down and gritted his way to 21 points, accumulating 38 in the second half.
 LA overcame the Jazz lead, and Kobe got fouled with 14.8 seconds left.
 He needed two free throws to reach 60.
 He sank them both.

 The sendoff is as notable as any in sports.
 Kobe was on his last leg but willed through like the young bull we all knew.
 It feels weird saying that in the past tense.